WillTrevisol/whatsapp-clone/README.md

 # whatsapp_clone

-This is a project with learning purposes
+This is a project with learning purposes, made on a course provided by Rivaan Ranawat.
 ## Getting Started

 This project is a starting point for a Flutter application.